cranotes/interview/README.md

 Dermotology(OTC)
 ```

-## What study are you currently working on
+## What study are you currently working on or what kind of indications are you currently working on?
 ```
 A Phase 1, interventional, Multi-center, Open-label, Single-arm, Dose-escalation, Clinical Study to Evaluate the Safety, Tolerability, Pharmacokinetics and Anti-tumor Activity of FN-1501 Monotherapy in Patients With Advanced